DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Regarding claim 1, Jun teaches a drive recorder device (Fig. 1, vehicle image recording apparatus 100) comprising a processor (processor 140) configured to:
+Regarding claim 1, Jun teaches a drive recorder device (Fig. 1, vehicle image recording apparatus 100), comprising: a memory (storage 120) and a processor (processor 140), the processor configured to:

 determine whether a door of the vehicle changes from an open state to a closed state (Fig. 2 S300, monitor door communication signal);